Need to Know!)

 Carpet Expert and Consumer Advocate

-important aspects in selecting the right carpet for the home, office or rental
+important aspects to consider when selecting new carpet for your home, office or rental

-It wears well, resists abrasion and is easy to clean if treated with an
+It wears very well, resists abrasion and is easy to clean when treated with a

-anti-stain treatment.
+anti-stain treatment like R2X™ or Scotchgard™.
 It comes in all styles and

 colors.
 This is the longest wearing, most durable fiber